mountaintom/iOS-import-plist-to-core-data/README.md

 Import To Core Data From Plist
 =============================

-A simple class to import data from a plist into iOS Core Data.
+A simple to use Objective-C class to import data from a plist into iOS Core Data.
 Such as seeding initial data on first use of App.

-# Introduction

-This is a simple data loader I wrote for one of my Apps.
-I’ve found this to be useful.
-I’m putting it out in the public in the hopes others may find it useful, too.

-This loader was designed for the specific need I had to load a single entity (table) and has not been expanded to handle other situations.
-But you should be able to adapt it.

 # How to use this class